Ojos del Salado Volcano (6.893 masl) Expedition

 • Lunch in a typical restaurant in La Serena.

-Option 2 (acclimatised clients only).
+Option 2 (acclimatized clients only).

 • Day 1